 The FY2001 pilot broadband loan program received applications requesting a total of \$350 million.
 RUS approved funding for 12 applications totaling \$100 million.
 The FY2002 agriculture appropriations bill (P.L.
-107-76) designated a loan level of \$80 million for broadband loans, and on January 23, 2002, RUS announced that the pilot program would be extended into FY2002, with \$80 million in loans made available to fund many of the applications that did not receive funding during the previous year.11
+107-76) designated a loan level of \$80 million for broadband loans, and on January 23, 2002, RUS announced that the pilot program would be extended into FY2002, with \$80 million in loans made available to fund many of the applications that did not receive funding during the previous year.

 Meanwhile, the FY2002 agriculture appropriations bill (P.L.
 107-76) allocated \$20 million for a pilot broadband grant program, also authorized under the Distance Learning and Telemedicine Program.
 On July 8, 2002, RUS announced the availability of \$20 million for a pilot grant program for the provision of broadband service in rural America.
 The program was specifically targeted to economically challenged rural communities with no existing broadband service.
 Grants were made available to entities providing "community-oriented connectivity" which the RUS defined as those entities "who will connect the critical community facilities including the local schools, libraries, hospitals, police, fire and rescue services and who will operate a community center that provides free and open access to residents."
-12
+"10

 In response to the July 8, 2002, Notice of Funds Availability, RUS received more than 300 applications totaling more than \$185 million in requested grant funding.
-RUS approved 40 grants
+RUS approved 40 grants totaling \$20 million.
+The pilot program was extended into FY2003, as the Consolidated Appropriations Resolution of 2003 (P.L.
+108-7) allocated \$10 million for broadband grants.
+On September 24, 2003, 34 grants were awarded to eligible applicants who did not receive funding during the previous year.

-10 Rural Utilities Service, USDA, "Construction and Installation of Broadband Telecommunications Services in Rural America; Availability of Loan Funds," Federal Register, Vol. 65, No. 234, December 5, 2000, p.
+&lt;sup>8 Rural Utilities Service, USDA, "Construction and Installation of Broadband Telecommunications Services in Rural America; Availability of Loan Funds," Federal Register, Vol. 65, No. 234, December 5, 2000, p.
 75920.

-11 Rural Utilities Service, USDA, "Broadband Pilot Loan Program," Federal Register, Vol. 67, No. 15, January 23, 2002, p.
+&lt;sup>9 Rural Utilities Service, USDA, "Broadband Pilot Loan Program," Federal Register, Vol. 67, No. 15, January 23, 2002, p.
 3140.

-12 Rural Utilities Service, USDA, "Broadband Pilot Grant Program," Federal Register, Vol. 67, No. 130, July 8, 2002, p.
+&lt;sup>10 Rural Utilities Service, USDA, "Broadband Pilot Grant Program," Federal Register, Vol. 67, No. 130, July 8, 2002, p.
 45080.